jossse69/LilRogue/README.md

 ## thx u part ❤
 this is the main and most active contributors of this repo. <br/>
-currently just me as it seems like no one wants to contribute to my projects man.

 1. @jossse69 (josé luiz costa beker) 🥇